jurihock/StompFork/README.md

 # StompFork

-Active OpAmp audio signal splitter to feed multiple parallel stompboxes.
+This project is about an active audio signal splitter that utilizes the TL074 opamp to drive multiple parallel stompboxes.

 ## Key features